Jemimah-Odame-Mensah/Incident-report/README.md

 # Cybersecurity Incident Report

+As part of my Google cybersecurity training, I addressed a real-world scenario involving a Distributed Denial of Service (DDoS) attack that disrupted network services.
+Using the NIST Cybersecurity Framework, I created an incident report to analyze the attack, propose mitigations, and improve response strategies.
+This project showcased my ability to apply structured approaches to incident response and strengthen organizational security practices.

 ## Project Background

 In this project, I addressed a real-world scenario where a multimedia company experienced a Distributed Denial of Service (DDoS) attack that disrupted the internal network for two hours.
 The attack involved a flood of ICMP packets, which overwhelmed the network and caused a complete shutdown of services.